Delivering Rail Decarbonisation and Rolling Stock Needs 2026 | 11 February – Addleshaw Goddard, London

 • Transitioning from trials to full-scale implementation – what are the barriers to deployment?

-Upgrading existent rolling stock to improve sustainability and asset durability
+Upgrading existing rolling stock to improve sustainability and asset durability

 • Practical steps for optimising fleet’s energy performance – what are the options?